lor54/AuthorMetrics/README.md

-# README
+# AuthorMetrics

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+The work was divided into 3 sections, one for each member of the group:

+Filippo Serafini:
+* Conferences models and pages
-* Database initialization
+* Tests

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+Lorenzo Thomas Contessa:
+* Author models and pages
+* Publication models and pages

-* Deployment instructions
+* Tests

+Matteo Peguri:
+* User models and pages
+* Follow models and pages
+* User Signup and Signin
-* ...
+* Tests